YKbodgam/ReByte-ewaste-disposal-solution/README.md

 1. Create a Firebase project and add your configuration to `.env`
 2. Enable Google Maps API and add your API key
-3. Set up Firebase Authentication
-4. Configure Firebase Storage for image uploads
+3. See steps for backend on the Repositoray link provided for backend.

 ## 📦 Dependencies